Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means that nothing could make someone do something, usually because they are unwilling or opposed.
-"Wild horses" represent an overwhelming force, but the phrase is not meant to be taken literally; it describes someone’s strong determination or refusal.
+"Wild horses" represent an overwhelming force, but the idiom is not meant to be taken literally; it describes someone’s strong determination or refusal.

 Origin: